Mōʻiliʻili, Hawaii: History

-The community changed from being an agriculture-centered town to an urban area in the early 20th century.
-80% of Mōʻiliʻili's population was of Japanese origins as of the 1930 U.S. Census.
+The community changed from an agriculture-centered town to an urban area in the early 20th century.
+80% of Mōʻiliʻili's population was of Japanese origin as of the 1930 U.S. Census.
 The development of the H-1 Freeway took away commercial traffic that previously patronized Mōʻiliʻili's businesses.

-For a 40-year period before 2007, various members of the area community considered developing Mōʻiliʻili into a college town environment.
-Around 2002 Evan Dobelle, the president of the University of Hawaiʻi System, said that he would prioritize developing a college town.
-He also discussed the idea of moving the UH system offices from University of Hawaiʻi at Mānoa to Mōʻiliʻili.
-In 2007 Kamehameha Schools bought 1.7 acre of land from Pacific Theatres, including the Varsity Theatre and the Varsity Office Building, increasing its landholdings in Mōʻiliʻili to 11.4 acres (4.6 ha), mostly along South King Street and University Avenue.
-The Varsity Theatre, in operation since 1939, was demolished in March 2008.
+For 40 years before 2007, various members of the local community considered developing Mōʻiliʻili into a college town environment.
+Around 2002, Evan Dobelle, the president of the University of Hawaiʻi System, said he would prioritize developing a college town.
+He also discussed moving the UH system offices from University of Hawaiʻi at Mānoa to Mōʻiliʻili.
+In 2007, Kamehameha Schools bought 1.7 acre of land from Pacific Theatres, including the Varsity Theatre and the Varsity Office Building, increasing its landholdings in Mōʻiliʻili to 11.4 acres (4.6 ha), mostly along South King Street and University Avenue.
+The Varsity Theatre, in operation since 1939, was demolished in 2008.